 Botulinum toxin treatment consists of a series of usually painless injections, using a fine needle.
 The duration of treatment is a few minutes.
 Patients can resume normal activities after injections.
 Thirty minutes before the injection, we apply an anesthetic cream to improve patient comfort.
 We also mix the botulinum toxin with a local anesthetic which further improves comfort during the injection.

-The results are visible between the third and seventh day.
-You are revised in consultation after two weeks.
-A “touch” can be proposed at this time to perfect the result.
-After four to six months, the effect fades and must renew the session.
-From the second injection, the results can be more sustainable (8 months or more).
+The results are visible between the third and the seventh day.
+You are seen again in consultation after two weeks.
+A “touch-up” can be proposed at this time to perfect the result.
+After four to six months, the effect fades and the session must be repeated.
+From the second injection, the results can be more lasting (8 months or more).

 Side effects are rare: Headaches can last 24 hours after the injection of Botox and are treated with pPracetamol.
 Nausea, flu syndrome may appear.
 Pain, redness or bruising may occur in the injected area.
 Our physicians with his experience will make sure to avoid these last complications as much as possible.
 Paresthesias and muscle weakness may also appear.
 Allergies are very seldom.

 Am I going to look completely frozen?
 We decrease the activity of the muscles in a very personalized way and we keep the mobility of certain muscles.
 For example, we typically keep the upward movement of the eyebrows, which expresses astonishment.
 The other movement that can be modulated is in the glabellar region and that expresses anger.
 In this area, we can, depending on the request of our patients, completely or partially block the movement.
 Indeed, for an actress, for example, a total blocking can be prblematic because, as the expressions are less intense.